lauraoatie/h5p-theming/README.md

 **Tested with:** H5P.com (SaaS). *May* also work with self-hosted and H5P.org

-**Environmemt:** It is recommended to have a staging environment of H5P to preview and test all theming changes before applying changes organisation wide.
-Only Administrators can add custom CSS to H5P and view content types in Preview mode.
-Due to the frequency of theming tests, Administrator access is recommended.
+**Environment:** It is recommended to have a staging environment of H5P to preview and test all theming changes before applying changes organisation wide.
+Only **Administrators** can add custom CSS to H5P and view content types in Preview mode.

 **Content types included in theme:**<br/>
 *(**Note:** N/A = no styling necessary)*